 - Pros: Offers the most flights into/out of Ireland

 - Cons: Too crowded

 - Distance to Dublin City Center: A 25-minute taxi will cost $30 to $40.
-There are also private and public that range in price, but the cheapest of which are less than $8 each way.
+There are also private and public buses that range in price, the cheapest of which is about $4 one way.

 George Best Belfast City Airport (BHD)